-All potential effects of the proposal can be avoided, remedied or mitigated to an appropriate level.
+It is anticipated that all potential effects of the proposal can be avoided, remedied or mitigated to an appropriate level.

 Upload file:

 Section 6: National policy statements and national environmental standards

 What is the general assessment of the project in relation to any relevant national policy statement (including the New Zealand Coastal Policy Statement) and national environmental standard?